MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/OracleDatabase.md

 7. In **Navigator**, select the data you require, then select **Transform data** to transform the data in Power Query Editor.

-## Connect to Oracle Autonomous Database
+## Connect to an Oracle Autonomous Database

 To connect to an Oracle Autonomous Database, you need the following accounts and apps: